Blog

 Finding the right company for duct cleaning is about more than just price.
 You want a team that is thorough, honest, and respectful of your home.
 A poor job can be worse than no job at all, potentially stirring up more dust or even damaging your ductwork.
 To make sure you’re hiring a true professional, it helps to do a little homework.
 By asking the right questions and knowing what to look for, you can confidently choose a company that will improve your home’s air quality and give you peace of mind.

-Look for Industry Certifications
+Check for Key Industry Certifications

 When you start your search, one of the first things to check for is professional certification.
 A company certified by the National Air Duct Cleaners Association (NADCA) has committed to a higher standard of service.
 NADCA members agree to follow a strict code of ethics and meet rigorous standards for cleaning procedures.
 This certification isn't just a piece of paper; it means the technicians have received training on the proper techniques and safety protocols to clean your HVAC system effectively without causing damage.
 Hiring a certified professional is your best bet for ensuring the job is done right.

-Understand What a Transparent Quote Includes
+What Should a Good Quote Include?

 A trustworthy company will be upfront about costs.
 Be cautious of any business that gives you a final price over the phone without seeing your home.
 A proper estimate often requires an in-person inspection.
 A transparent, written quote should be itemized, breaking down the cost for each part of the service.
 It should clearly state what's included, like the number of vents and returns, and detail any potential add-on services.
 This document is your starting point for discussion, so make sure you get a written quote before any work begins.
 This protects you from surprise fees and misunderstandings later.